 For the purposes of this document, the following terms and definitions apply.
 Other terms are defined where they appear in italic typeface.
 Terms explicitly defined in this Part of ISO/IEC 29500 are not to be presumed to refer implicitly to similar terms defined elsewhere.

 The terms base URI and relative reference are used in accordance with RFC 3986.
+The term media type is used in accordance with RFC 2046.

 4.1 access style style in which local access or networked access is conducted